NUCAR-DEV/Hetero-Mark/README.md

 ## Run the code
 The executables are in the build folder if you follow the default compile guide.

+The executables support the following arguments:

+`-t` is for timing information

+`-v` is for cpu verification

+`-q` is for suppressing the output

 All benchmark executables has a `-h` option.
 The help documentation of each benchmark explains how to use the benchmark and what parameter is needed.